 After many years in the workforce, when Helen Martinez reached her 60s she did what many people do.
 She retired.
 Later on though, life circumstances shifted unexpectedly and Helen found herself needing to go back to work.
 While she had many valuable work skills such as being bilingual, she knew her age and limited computer skills would make her job search more challenging.
 So, Helen came to our SCSEP program in Twin Falls, Idaho for help.

 SCSEP stands for Senior Community Service Employment Program.
 It’s designed to help older, unemployed workers like Helen, gain skills, confidence and experience to overcome the barriers to employment many in this age group face, such as long gaps in employment, inexperience in the workplace, or lack of tech and computer skills.

-Easterseals-Goodwill provides SCSEP services in both Utah and Idaho.
+Easterseals-Goodwill provides SCSEP services in the states of Idaho, Montana, Utah and select eastern Oregon counties.
 In addition to working with job seekers age 55+ on updating their skills, we also partner with local non-profit and government agencies to provide vital on-the-job work experience for participants.
 It’s a win-win for both the agencies and our participants.